1. Learning

 • Encourages creativity, critical thinking, logical reasoning, and problem-solving.

-Language and communication skills in early childhood
+Language and communication

 • Follow instructions and routines

-• Be patient and wait for their turn
+• Wait for their turn

 • Raise their hands to get the teacher’s attention

-• Sit and work independently
+• Do their work independently

 Building self-confidence and independence in young children